-September is designated National Disaster Preparedness Month as a reminder of the unexpected events that disrupt our lives and home; in today’s veterinary blog we are sharing a few ideas on ensuring your pets are also prepared for an emergency.
+September is designated National Disaster Preparedness Month, in today’s blog, a few ideas on ensuring your pets are prepared for an emergency.

 September, National Preparedness Month, focuses on family preparations for emergencies or disasters for the region or community where we live and work.
 Whether natural disasters such as tornadoes, wildfires, earthquakes, or man-made calamities, entire regions can be affected for weeks.
 It’s always wise to have emergency plans in place for your family – and to include your pets in those plans.